estuary/flow/site/docs/concepts/connectors.md

 ## Using connectors

-Most — if not all — of your data flows will use at least one connector.
+Most — if not all — of your Data Flows will use at least one connector.
+You configure connectors within capture or materialization specifications.
-Connector configuration is an important aspect of catalog configuration, and when you deploy a catalog, you're also deploying all the connectors it uses.
+When you publish one of these entities, you're also deploying all the connectors it uses.

 You can interact with connectors using either the Flow web application or the flowctl CLI.